 Field Name Туре Description

 Name: Read only The name of the LDAP configuration.

 Relevant to bind method: all

 Host: Writable Fully qualified domain name of AD/LDAP server.
 The default is localhost .

 Relevant to bind method: all

 Port: Writable The port to connect on.
 The default is 389 .

 Relevant to bind method: all

-Field Name Туре Description Encryption: Writable One of none , ssl , and tls .
+Encryption: Writable One of none , ssl , and tls .
 The default is tls .

-Relevant to bind method: all BindMethod: Writable One of simple , search , and sas1 .
-See "Creating an LDAP Configuration" on page 231 above for more details.
+Relevant to bind method: all

+Field Name Туре Description BindMethod: Writable One of simple , search , and sas1 .
+See "Creating an LDAP Configuration" on page 245 above for more details.
 Relevant to bind method: all Options Writable Modifies the behavior of the LDAP integration that is specific to this configuration.
-Choose from the following: [no]downcase specifies whether p4 ldapsync -g should downcase user names from the directory.
+Choose from the following: [no] downcase specifies whether p4 ldapsync -g should downcase user names from the directory.
 For example, if user names in LDAP are ABrown, and SMITH, they are added to the group as abrown and smith . [no]getattrs specifies whether the Fullname and Email fields for users auto created with p4 login should be populated from the directory.
 This requires that you set the AttributeName and/or AttributeEmail fields in the Idap spec.
 See below. [no] realminusername specifies whether the realm should be taken from the SASL username if it is in UNC or UPN format.
 That is, if your user names look like this: user@realm or realm\user, the user and realm are separated and passed separately.
 By default, these options are not set.
 SimplePattern: Writable The distinguished name used to bind against to validate the user's credentials.
 The %user% placeholder is replaced with the user's userId .
-Relevant to bind method: simple

-Туре Description Writable The distinguished name from which to start the search for the user object.
-Relevant to bind method: search Writable The LDAP query filter that identifies the user object to bind against.
+Relevant to bind method: simple SearchBaseDN: Writable The distinguished name from which to start the search for the user object.
+Relevant to bind method: search

+Field Name Туре Description

+SearchFilter: Writable The LDAP query filter that identifies the user object to bind against.
 The %user% placeholder is replaced with the user's userId .

-Relevant to bind method: search Writable One of the following: baseonly - search just the BaseDN object. children - search the BaseDN object and its direct children. subtree - search the BaseDN object and all objects below it.
-Relevant to bind method: search Writable The distinguished name to bind against in order to search the directory.
-Relevant to bind method: search Writable The password for the BindDN record.
+Relevant to bind method: search

+SearchScope: Writable One of the following:

+baseonly - search just the BaseDN object.

+children - search the BaseDN object and its direct children.

+subtree - search the BaseDN object and all objects below it.

+Relevant to bind method: search

+SearchBindDN: Writable The distinguished name to bind against in order to search the directory.

+Relevant to bind method: search

+SearchPasswd: Writable The password for the BindDN record.
 You may quote this field; this allows special characters, like # to be used in the password.

-Writable this field; this allows special characters, like # to be Writable this field; this allows special characters, like # to be used in the password. this field; this allows special characters, like # to be used in the password.Relevant to bind method: searchThe optional realm to use when authenticating the user this field; this allows special characters, like # to be used in the password.Relevant to bind method: searchThe optional realm to use when authenticating the user using SASL.
-Writable this field; this allows special characters, like # to be used in the password.
-Relevant to bind method: search The optional realm to use when authenticating the user using SASL.
-Relevant to bind method: sasl Writable this field; this allows special characters, like # to be used in the password.
-Relevant to bind method: search The optional realm to use when authenticating the user using SASL.
-Relevant to bind method: sasl The filter to use for the group search.
-Writable Writable Writable
+Relevant to bind method: search

+SaslRealm: Writable The optional realm to use when authenticating the user using SASL.

+Relevant to bind method: sasl

+GroupSearchFilter: Writable The filter to use for the group search.

+Relevant to bind method: all

+GroupBaseDN: Writable The search base for performing a group search.
+The default is the value of SearchBaseDN .

+Relevant to bind method: all